 The room configurations benefit from the factory's floor plates: the 12-foot ceilings create a vertical volume that Midtown's purpose-built hotel rooms rarely achieve, and the oversized windows provide the natural light that industrial buildings accumulated to serve their original functions.
 The Rhône Le Bois Maison bath products, fully stocked minibars, and 42-inch televisions establish the contemporary amenity standard within the historical shell.

-Refinery Rooftop, the hotel's rooftop bar, provides the Empire State Building view from an elevation that the 38th Street position and building height combine to produce — the ESB at close range, from approximately the same altitude as its upper floors, is a New York hotel view that the Midtown West rooftop inventory rarely provides this directly.
-Winnie's Jazz Bar handles the evening music dimension; Parker & Quinn the all-day dining function.
+Refinery Rooftop, the hotel's rooftop bar, provides the Empire State Building view from an elevation that the 38th Street position and building height combine to produce, the ESB at close range, from approximately the same altitude as its upper floors, is a New York hotel view that the Midtown West rooftop inventory rarely provides this directly.
+Winnie's Jazz Bar, the lobby-level live music room, is closed for a full refresh as of mid-2026 with a reopening promised; until it returns, Parker & Quinn hosts the live jazz on Friday and Saturday evenings alongside its all-day dining function.

 The Garment District's fashion and production-industry concentration, the Bryant Park adjacency for the Fashion Week circuit, and the hotel's meeting and event infrastructure make the Refinery the correct business hotel for the apparel, textile, and fashion industries whose New York operations are concentrated in the 35th to 42nd Street corridor.
 The 12-foot ceiling meeting rooms provide the scale that the hotel's industrial proportions naturally supply; Parker & Quinn handles the client lunch.

 The 12-foot ceilings, the industrial floor plates, and the Bryant Park proximity create the solo retreat conditions that the Garment District's industrial legacy provides: a building that was designed for productivity and converted to hospitality without losing its fundamental character.
-The rooftop bar's Empire State view provides the evening reset; Winnie's Jazz Bar provides the late-night social option.
+The rooftop bar's Empire State view provides the evening reset; the weekend jazz sets at Parker & Quinn cover the late-night social option while Winnie's is under refresh.
 For a working week that wants industrial architecture's specific quality of light and volume, the Refinery is the Midtown address.

 More exceptional options in the same city.